jsoung/i4g/docs/dev_guide.md

             --push .
         ```

-2. Force Cloud Run to pull the new digest, keeping existing env vars and supplying the Discovery Engine defaults:
+2. Force Cloud Run to pull the new digest, keeping existing env vars and supplying the Discovery defaults:

     ```bash
         gcloud run services update streamlit-analyst-ui \